Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Discussion

-Additionally, \cite{Sorini2022} studied the distribution of different baryonic phases within haloes in the mass range $10^{11} - 10^{14} \, \rm M_{\odot}$ in the \simba suite of simulations.
+Additionally, \cite{Sorini2022} studied the distribution of different baryonic phases within haloes in the mass range $10^{11} - 10^{14} \, \rm M_{\odot}$ in the \simba{} suite of simulations.
 Noting that, except for the no-feedback variant, haloes are generally baryon deficient, they showed that the halo-centric distance enclosing 90\% of the cosmic baryon mass fraction varies considerably with halo mass and redshift.
-This scale was found to be very sensitive to the underlying feedback prescriptions and can thus be exploited as a gauge for the effectiveness of feedback at evacuating baryons from within haloes outwards.
-These results were independently confirmed by \cite{Ayromlou:2023}, who extended the study of the dependence of the aforementioned length scale (adopting a slightly different operational definition), to the IllustrisTNG and EAGLE simulations as well.
-Although those recent works by \cite{Sorini2022} and \cite{Ayromlou:2023} imply excess baryons around haloes as seen in Figure~\ref{fig:f_gas_vis}, they emphasised a halo-focused perspective motivated by X-ray and SZ observations \citep[see also][]{Angelinelli:2022, Angelinelli:2023}, in contrast with our study's motivation from the FRB point of view, in which the dispersion measure is a volume-weighted probe of cosmic gas.
+The scale was found to be sensitive to the feedback strength and can thus be used to constrain the feedback model.
+These results were independently confirmed by \cite{Ayromlou:2023}, who also extended the study of the dependence of the aforementioned length scale (adopting a slightly different operational definition) to the IllustrisTNG and EAGLE simulations as well.
+Although the recent works mentioned above imply excess baryons around haloes, as seen in Figure~\ref{fig:f_gas_vis}, they emphasised a halo-focused perspective motivated by X-ray and SZ observations \citep[see also][]{Angelinelli:2022, Angelinelli:2023}, in contrast with our study's motivation from the FRB point of view, in which the dispersion measure is a volume-weighted probe of cosmic gas.

+Although the baryon deficit in haloes implies an enhanced baryon fraction in the vicinity of haloes, the influence of the latter is largely overlooked in much of the literature.
+A rare perspective from the IGM side is provided by \citet{Wang:2024}, where the authors observed a baryon excess in low overdensity environments using simulation suites including \simba, Illustris, IllustrisTNG, and EAGLE.
+Interestingly, according to \citet{Wang:2024}, such excess exists in all simulation suites: in \simba and Illustris, the excess is overall stronger and overdensity dependent; In IllustrisTNG and EAGLE, the excess shows a milder dependence on overdensity and is overall weaker.
+These results are in broad agreement with our findings in Figures \ref{fig:f_gas} and \ref{fig:DM_test}.
+In \ff{} and \nx{} runs, jet feedback causes significant $\fgas$ excess and subsequently an underestimation of FRB DM; the excess is less notable in runs without jet feedback, but it will still introduce bias to $\mathrm{DM}_\mathrm{IGM}$ estimation.